Salmon run: Obstacles

-The spawning
+Spawning

 The term prespawn mortality is used to refer to fish that arrive successfully at the spawning grounds, and then die without spawning.
 Prespawn mortality is surprisingly variable, with one study observing rates between 3% and 90%.
 Factors that contribute to these mortalities include high temperatures, high river discharge rates, and parasites and diseases.
-However, "at present there are no reliable indicators to predict whether an individual arriving at a spawning area will in fact survive to spawn."
+"At present there are no reliable indicators to predict whether an individual arriving at a spawning area will in fact survive to spawn."

 The eggs of a female salmon are called her roe.
 To lay her roe, the female salmon builds a spawning nest, called a redd, in a riffle with gravel as its streambed.
 A riffle is a relatively shallow length of stream where the water is turbulent and flows faster.
 She builds the redd by using her tail (caudal fin) to create a low-pressure zone, lifting gravel to be swept downstream, and excavating a shallow depression.
 The redd may contain up to 5,000 eggs, each about the size of a pea, covering 30 sqft.
 The eggs usually range from orange to red.
 One or more males will approach the female in her redd, depositing his sperm, or milt, over her eggs.
 The female then covers the eggs by disturbing the gravel at the upstream edge of the depression before moving on to make another redd.
 The female will make as many as seven redds before her supply of eggs is exhausted.

 Male pink salmon and some sockeye salmon develop pronounced humps just before they spawn.
 These humps may have evolved because they confer species advantages.
 The humps make it less likely the salmon will spawn in the shallow water at margins of the streambed, which tend to dry out during low water flows or freeze in winter.
 Further, riffles can contain many salmon spawning simultaneously, as in the image on the right.
 Predators, such as bears, will be more likely to catch the more visually prominent humped males, with their humps projecting above the surface of the water.
 This may provide a protective buffer for the females.

 Dominant male salmon defend their redds by rushing at and chasing intruders.
 They butt and bite them with the canine-like teeth they developed for the spawning event.
 The kypes are used to clamp around the base of the tail (caudal peduncle) of an opponent.